rafadut/hell-triangle-challenge/README.md

 ## Running the project

-Navigate to the folder hell-triangle-challenge\hell-triangle-challenge .
+Navigate to the folder `hell-triangle-challenge`.
 Execute `dotnet run`.

 ## Running unit tests

-Navigate to the folder hell-triangle-challenge\hell-triangle-challenge-test .
+Navigate to the folder `hell-triangle-challenge-test`.
 Run `dotnet test` to execute the unit tests.